 Racial discrimination at work

 The Equality Act 2010 says that you cannot be discriminated against because of your race, nationality, ethnic origin or colour.
-If you believe that you've been treated unfairly in the workplace because of your race, talk to one of our friendly employment law solicitors today.
+If you believe that you are being treated unfairly due to your race in the workplace, talk to one of our specialist racial discrimination solicitors today.

 All you need to know about racial discrimination